Free cookie consent management tool by TermsFeed A156.44 - 2025 Hardware for Architectural Glass Openings

 OPERATION

-Attributes such as the force to retract the latch and force to close the door are measured to ensure ease of egress and smooth closing.
-For example: this hardware locks must latch with a maximum force of 4.5 lbf.
+Exit device attributes such as the force to retract the latch and force to latch the door are measured to ensure ease of egress and smooth closing.
+For example: With the door latched, the actuating bar shall be depressed by a force not to exceed 15 lbf.

 DURABILITY

 Building products are expected to last a long time, and builders hardware is no exception.
-Grade 1 locks, for example, must pass a rigorous test through one million cycles of opening and closing.
+Grade 1 exit devices must pass a rigorous test through one million cycles of opening and closing on a GANA P-Style door, while Grade 1 door rails must pass 1,500 cycles with overloaded weight applied to the door.

 SAFETY & SECURITY

-Locksets are counted on to allow carefree operation to those who are authorized, and ensure a high degree of security from the outside.
-Seven aggressive tests are specified, including an Impact Under Load Test of 50 Joules.
+Exit Devices & door rails are counted on to allow carefree operation to those who are authorized and ensure a high degree of security from the outside.
+An Impact Under Load Test is specified to ensure that the door cannot be forced open when impacted from the secure side.

 Building Codes